Updated for the 2022 season regarding red flags on 21st March 2022.

 In the event this point has not been reached two options are available.

-The first is the race is restarted or the race is still deemed over but only partial points will be awarded, this decision by race direction depends on the reasons for the interruption but history has shown if the reason is the death of a rider the race is over regardless of the amount of laps completed, all other scenarios are determined on a case by case basis.
+Either the race is restarted or the race is still deemed over but only partial points will be awarded.
+This decision by race direction depends on the reasons for the interruption but history has shown if the reason is the death of a rider the race is over regardless of the amount of laps completed, all other scenarios are determined on a case by case basis.

 A red light only is used to begin the race and is shown for between 3 and 5 seconds before ‘lights out’ occurs indicating the race has begun.
 It has become a favourite catchphrase among commentators at the start of each race.